An Empirical Bayes Analysis of Object Trajectory Representation Models: Empirical Bayes Method

-Clearly, this is not perfect since we are using measurements to parameterize the uncertainty of these very measurements.
+Clearly, this is not perfect since we are using observations to parameterize the uncertainty of these very observations.
 But it is the best approach we have and it is safe to assume $\sigma^2_{r,i,j}$ varies only slightly within the uncertainty of $r_{i,j}$.
 Next, we transform the observation covariance from the $polar$ frame to the Cartesian \emph{ego} frame $\boldsymbol{\Sigma}_{o, i,j}^{\mathrm{agent, ego}}$ based on \cite[77]{kampchen_feature_2007}.

 Finally, we rotate $\boldsymbol{\Sigma}_{o, i,j}^{\mathrm{agent, ego}}$ from the \emph{ego} frame to the \emph{world} frame with: